RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

         - – Upon succession, reconfiguration, partition: what happens to pre-existing obligations?
 Continuity of obligation
           - See USSR → Russia UNSC membership; liability for state debt; etc J Hohma
     - Rights and Duties of States
-      - Crawford: ‘statehood is not simply a factual situation.
+      - Crawford: 'statehood is not simply a factual situation.
-        - It is a legally circumscribed claim of right, specifically to the competence to govern a certain territory’ (2006: 61).
+        - It is a legally circumscribed claim of right, specifically to the competence to govern a certain territory' (2006: 61).
       - Rights and Duties of States include:
         - Sovereign equality (UN Charter, art 2(1))
         - Right to peaceful co-existence with other States (UN Charter)